adityacheruku/chipchat/FRONTEND_GUIDE.md

 ### 3.4 Usability & UX Considerations

 *   **Known Issues/Improvements**:
-    *   **Lack of Swipe Gestures**: On mobile, users often expect to swipe-to-reply on a message.
-This is a high-impact feature for a future iteration.
     *   **No "Is Read" on a Per-Message Basis**: The current "Read" status applies to the whole chat.
 A more granular, per-message read receipt system would provide more precise feedback.
     *   **No Typing Indicator for SSE Fallback**: The typing indicator currently only works over a WebSocket connection.
 A solution for the SSE fallback (e.g., a short-lived API call) would improve consistency.
 *   **Strengths**: